 Primary Audio Describer

-Cori has provided description for Moonbox, the Huntington Theatre Company, Wheelock Family Theatre, Open Door Theater, New Rep (and their touring company Classic Rep), VSA of MA, Liars and Believers, Bridge Multimedia, Commonwealth Shakespeare Company, and Harvard Business School.
+Cori Couture has provided description for WFT@BU, Moonbox Productions, the Huntington Theatre Company, Open Door Theater, New Rep (and their touring company Classic Rep), VSA of MA, Liars and Believers, Commonwealth Shakespeare Company, and Harvard Business School.
 She has presented about audio description for live theatre for the Mass.
 Cultural Council’s UP initiative, for CANE (Cultural Access New England), and led pre-show touch tours at the A.R.T.
 In the early days of WGBH’s Descriptive Video Service, she wrote description for many PBS programs and movies for home video.
 More recently, she has performed narration of description at DVS for a catalog of Paramount Pictures films and written description for many ReelAbilities Film Festival films for Bridge Multimedia.

 Secondary Audio Describer

-Ruth Celia Kahn, secondary audio describer, is thrilled to be back at WFT@BU, partnering with Cori Couture!
-Most recently, Ruth secondary-described ELEPHANT AND PIGGIE’S “WE ARE IN A PLAY” and WILLY WONKA at Wheelock, and primary descrsibed The Seven Fingers’ “Passengers” for ArtsEmerson and “Oklahoma” at The Weston Playhouse in Vermont.
+is thrilled to be back at WFT@BU, partnering with Cori Couture!
+Most recently, Ruth secondary-described Elephant And Piggie’s “We Are In a Play!” and Willy Wonka at Wheelock, and primary descrsibed The Seven Fingers’ Passengers for ArtsEmerson and Oklahoma at The Weston Playhouse in Vermont.
 This season, Ruth is joyfully looking forward to describing more productions at WFT@BU, Huntington, and ArtsEmerson, and collaborating with Boston’s wonderfully talented audio describers.
 When not audio describing, Ruth captions performances at WFT, sings, co-coordinates the Patient Family Advisory Council at Boston Medical Center, and enjoys the antics of birds and bunnies in her back yard.

 Heather Radovich is a stage and production manager originally from the San Francisco Bay Area.
 Recent credits include stage manager for Nixon’s Nixon (New Repertory Theatre), stage manager for The Complete Works of William Shakespeare (Abridged), Pride & Prejudice (Actors’ Shakespeare Project), stage manager for Power Play (Shakespeare Now!
 Theatre Company), and stage manager for Priscilla Beach Theatre’s 2018 season.
 Heather also works as the production manager here at Wheelock Family Theatre @ Boston University.
 She received her MFA in stage management from the University of Nevada, Las Vegas, and her BA in technical theatre from Sonoma State University.
 Heather is a proud member of Actors’ Equity Association. www.heatherradovich.com